Rey (Star Wars): Creation and casting

 On creating a female lead for the new trilogy, Abrams stated that from his initial discussions with writer Lawrence Kasdan, he was excited at the concept of having a woman at the center of the story.
 He said that "We always wanted to write Rey as the central character" and that other female representation in the story was also important.
 Kennedy stated that, "Rey is the new generation's Luke Skywalker."
 Rey's background as a scavenger was part of the developers attempting to portray her as "the ultimate outsider and the ultimate disenfranchised person", due to their belief that a person of that nature would likely experience a prolonged journey compared to other types of people.

-Daisy Ridley was largely unknown before being cast for the role of Rey.
-Ridley said that she auditioned many times for the role over the course of seven months and had to keep her casting a secret for three months.
+Daisy Ridley was largely unknown before being cast as Rey.
+She auditioned many times for the role over the course of seven months, and had to keep her casting a secret for three months.
 She was announced as part of the cast at the end of April 2014.
 She only had experience with small parts in TV shows.
 Her inexperience and lack of exposure were a crucial part of what convinced Abrams to give Ridley the role, as the previous installments had featured relatively unknown talent that would not experience heightened degrees of scrutiny.
 Abrams stated that Ridley "was so funny and had a great spark", as well as having her act out an emotional scene, proclaiming that "she nailed it on the first take."
 Abrams went on to praise Ridley, saying, "She was born with this gift to be in a moment and make it her own.
 She simultaneously works from the inside out and the outside in."
 Kennedy proclaimed, "Daisy had a physicality and a self-confidence that was so important to the character we were looking for.
 She epitomizes that optimism where anything is possible."
 Director Dusan Lazarevic, who was present at the casting of Ridley for a role in British drama series Silent Witness, in addition to praising her acting range, stated, "She showed a combination of vulnerability and strength which gave her a complexity, and there was an intelligence in her eyes that was an indicator she could play quite a complicated part."
 Cailey Fleming was additionally cast to portray a young Rey.